serverless/enterprise/docs/safeguards.md

 **fail** or **warning**.
 A fail will block and prevent the deploy from occurring.
 A warning will display a message but the deploy will continue.

-If one or more of the policy checks fail the command will return a1 exit code so it can be detected from a script or CI/CD service.
+If one or more of the policy checks fail the command will return a 1 exit code so it can be detected from a script or CI/CD service.

 ## Configuring Policies